garrettduardo123/Final-Project/red.md

   ![](https://github.com/garrettduardo123/Final-Project/blob/main/Resources/dirsearch.PNG)

-  - This didn't lead to anything substantial so I then ran a WPScan knowing its a WordPress site to find vulnerabilities and possible users:
+  - This didn't lead to anything substantial so I then ran a WPScan knowing its a WordPress site to find known vulnerabilities and possible users:

   ```bash
   $ wpscan --url 192.168.1.110/wordpress --enumerate u